 Thank you for your continued support with your child’s reading.
 The key to success in reading is to read as often as possible and it is so important that your child reads at home as well as in school.

 In Year Five we will be carrying on with group guided reading this term.
-Children will read with an adult at least once a week for 30 minutes and then complete other activities based on what they have read.
-Our class book this term is There’s a Boy in the Girls’ Bathroom.
+Our class book this term is The Water Tower by Gary Crew followed by the Candle Man.
 We will be reading this as a whole class and children will have opportunities to discuss the text with a group and complete activities independently.

 Spellings will be sent out on a Friday ready for testing the following Friday.
 In some cases, spellings may be targeted to groups or individuals, depending on what we feel is the most beneficial.
 Accurate spelling is important for children’s writing development and practising spellings at home makes a big difference to children’s writing within the classroom!
 We encourage the “look-cover-write-check” method for learning spellings.

 We are determined to be times table experts in Year Five!
 As with reading, it is really important to rehearse these at home as well.

 We will begin working on fast recall of all times tables up to the tens.

 This term we will be focusing on targeting the areas that we feel the children need support in.
 This information will be gathered from the test papers.